RUTHLESSMAJOR/Network_Traffic_Analyzer_Tool/README.md

 • Visualization export as PNG files
 • Automated file naming with timestamps

-Result & Implementation Check the Final Project Report PDF
+# Result & Implementation Check the Final Project Report PDF

-Conclusion
+# Conclusion:

 The analyzed network traffic analyzer demonstrates a robust foundation for network monitoring and analysis.
 Its modular design allows for easy extension and modification, while the integration of advanced features like machine learning and security analysis makes it a valuable tool for network administrators.
 The identified areas for improvement provide clear paths for future development while maintaining the existing strengths of the application.